gAndy50/EuGLFW3/ReadMe.txt

 Title: EuGLFw3
-Author: Andy P.
+Author: Andy P
 Platform: Windows
 Binding: Euphoria Programming Language
-Binds GLFW3 version: 3.2.1
+Binds GLFW3 version: 3.3.0
 Developed With: Euphoria 4.0.5
 Contact/Paypal: g_andy@live.com

 About:

-EuGLFW3 is a wrapper of GLFW3 for the Euphoria programming language.
+EuGLFW3 is a wrapper of GLFw3 for the Euphoria programming language.
 All functions have been wrapped.
 EuGLFW3 is a free and easy to use wrapper with Euphoria.
 GLFw provides support for window creation, multiple monitors, keyboards, mice and joysticks.
 EuGLFW3 is useful for multi- media applications.
 EuGLFW3 comes with a couple of examples programs to help you learn how to use